In just 21 days, India adds another million coronavirus cases to its tally

 The coronavirus infection tally had crossed 19 lakh just two days ago.

-New Delhi: Registering over 60,000 cases in 24 hours for the first time, India's COVID-19 tally galloped past 20 lakh on Friday, while the number of recoveries surged to 13.78 lakh, according to Union Health Ministry data.
+Registering over 60,000 cases in 24 hours for the first time, India's COVID-19 tally galloped past 20 lakh on Friday, while the number of recoveries surged to 13.78 lakh, according to Union Health Ministry data.

 The coronavirus infection tally had crossed 19 lakh just two days ago.
 It took 110 days for COVID-19 cases in the country to reach one lakh and 59 days more to cross the 10-lakh mark.
 Thereafter it took just 21 days more to go past 20 lakh.